Based on Alabama’s Motto

-Courage confidently looks at the bullies, keeps his voice calm, and uses the bullies’ names.
-Courage doesn’t allow bullies to intimidate him because he knows he has faithful family and friends that will help him.
+Courage confidently looks at the bullies, keeps her voice calm, and uses the bullies’ names.
+Courage doesn’t allow bullies to intimidate her because she knows she has faithful family and friends that will help her.

 Coward looks away, blurts out a shrill scream, and shrinks back in fear.
 Coward avoids going anywhere bullies may pop up.

 At breakfast Mama serves juicy blackberries, peaches, and pecans.

 An army of fire ants arrives and says,